Skip to content

 What’s a Maltese dog’s lifespan?

 You can expect your dog to live between 12 and 15 years.
-But their life expectancy can be affected by health issues and a poor diet.
-An overweight Maltese is more prone to health problems and a shortened lifespan.
+But their life expectancy can be affected by health issues and a poor diet – an overweight Maltese is more prone to health problems and a shortened lifespan.
 So, make sure you aren’t overfeeding your dog.

 What’s a teacup Maltese dog?